runbsd/runbsd/people/fr0xk.md

 - I always needed a dirty backup solution.
 I have been using Clonezilla, fsarchiver in Linux, but It was very time-consuming.
 ZFS can be used to work around here.
-I tried btrfs, and I failed to understand the concept of subvolume, and practically taking snapshot/rollbacks.
+I tried btrfs, and I failed to understand the concept of subvolume.
 Snappy on btrfs works in a way that makes me go nuts.

 - Clang+LLVM, obviously, my go to.
 Autocomplete with company inside Emacs works great.
+With Clang, I can mix the compiler front-end with a targeted back-end and end up with highly portable and efficient compiler.
+Clang can perform static analysis of my code, and lets me write tools that give information about a program.
+Static analysis is a technique whereby the program is read and 'understood' to the point where obvious bugs are automatically detected, such as dead code, memory leaks, double-frees, bad pointer references, and other such conditions.

 - BSD license.
-Yes...
-I am sure, GPLv2/v3 both are good licenses, but the world doesn't work that way now.
-Right?
-Besides, as Neil says, "What is more important is that more people run our *BSD code than we have control of what other people can do with it!"
+It's so free you can make it not free.
+I'm in no way against the GPL, GPLv2/v3 both are good licenses, but I think that's not practical.
+Besides, as Neil says, "What is more important that more people run our *BSD code than we have control of what other people can do with it".
+I prefer the license philosophy of BSD license over GPL license.
+To me, free means do pretty much whatever you want with the code.
+It's so free you can make it not free like apple did.
+Practically it probably has no impact on me, but I prefer it on principle and was one of the reasons I chose to use FreeBSD over Linux.

 So, I decided to go with FreeBSD.
-I started with FreeBSD 11.0, now running FreeBSD 12.
-I use a Window manager, called bspwm, which is based upon binary tree-node desgin in mind.
+I started with FreeBSD 11.0, currently running FreeBSD 12.
+I use a Window manager, called bspwm, which is based upon binary tree design in mind.
+However, userland changes over time.

 [<img src="fr0xk-desktop.png" class="w-100">](fr0xk-desktop.png)
 _My desktop_

-I have no plan to go back into Linux, till FreeBSD go really nuts.
+My experience with FreeBSD on the Desktop is polarizing... i.e. when it works well, it's _fantastic_, way ahead of any Linux distro.
-And I don't believe that's going to happen with a very well engineered Operating System.
-I also encourage my students to try out FreeBSD or OpenBSD with various boot environments.
+Great drivers' stability, no bullshit with audio, 3D graphics works great, etc. Really good.
+But _only_ if it works...
+If hardware doesn't fit inside a fairly narrow box (e.g. Nvidia Optimus), things fail horribly.
+I still encourage people to try out FreeBSD or OpenBSD with various boot environments.

 So this is my story of Unix, Linux, and BSD.
 What's yours?
-I am eager to hear...
+I am eager to hear.

-You can find me on [Twitter](https://twitter.com/fr0xk).

 _[03 Jan 2019](/raw/people/fr0xk.md)_